RoseMaster3000/PaypalBridge/Readme.md

 ## About
-Unity game & Flask server that work togetehr to allow players to earn real money.
+Unity Game & Flask Server that work together to allow players to earn real money.
 Its uses Unity S2S Callbacks to record validated ads to a private database.
 The server can then allow users to cash out their ad revenue using Paypal API.

 ## Authorizations